 Lyle Muller's research spans neuroscience, computational modeling, and applied mathematics.
 His work centers on developing new approaches to large-scale recordings of neural population dynamics in cortex.
-After studying neuroscience at Brown University, Lyle completed a PhD in computational and theoretical neuroscience with Alain Destexhe (CNRS Gif-sur-Yvette).
+After studying computational neuroscience at Brown University, Lyle completed a PhD in computational/theoretical neuroscience with Alain Destexhe (CNRS Gif-sur-Yvette).
 He then moved to San Diego for postdoctoral research with Terry Sejnowski in the Computational Neurobiology Laboratory (CNL) at the Salk Institute.

 Ján Mináč is a Fellow of the Canadian Mathematical Society and was awarded the 2013 Canadian Mathematical Society Excellence in Teaching Award.
 Dr. Mináč is an expert in Galois theory, exploring the links between field theory and group theory and examining fundamental notions of symmetry in nature.
 In collaboration with Dr. Muller, Dr. Mináč is applying and developing techniques in discrete mathematics to understand networked systems in neuroscience.

 Maryam is a postdoctoral scholar at Western's Brain and Mind Institute.
 Her research interests include mathematical modeling and optimization, sequential decision making, data analytics, and machine learning.
 She received her PhD in operations research from University of Pittsburgh with a focus on decision making under uncertainty and its application in medical decision making.
 Prior to joining computational neuroscience, she worked as a quantitative modeler and data scientist in the financial sector.